 CGSC instructors, historically the bastion of White males from the combat arms (maneuver, fires, and operations) or logistics, increasingly are teaching a diverse student body.
 The college struggles to be as diverse as some want, yet Black officers tend to shy away from teaching or serving in Kansas.
 In the mid-90s when I assigned officers to teach at CGSC, diversity was a direct outcome of the three-star commandant or onestar deputy commandant, as they interacted with the Army G-1 or Human Resources Command to demand or ask for minority instructors.
 Some cared more than others.
 Whether the 1990s or 2020s, leaders wanted diversity but only had so much control.
 Students wanted diversity, and most would choose not to come back because other career tracks were considered more competitive for selection to battalion command or promotion to colonel.
-Last, Assignment Interactive Module 2.0 provides one more dynamic to diversity, as each teaching department now controls who (branch, race, eral, believe that the Army continues to fail to identify leaders who are racist, biased, or unfair.
+Last, Assignment Interactive Module 2.0 provides one more dynamic to diversity, as each teaching department now controls who (branch, race, gender, experience) they hire in a one-to-one match.
+If a department is made up of only White instructors, should the deputy director consciously look for Black, Hispanic, or Asian instructors?